 Signs of Reincarnation is a 15-week (semester-long) inter-disciplinary graduate-level introduction to reincarnation research and theory.
-It is situated within consciousness studies but draws on psychical research and anthropology, among other fields.
-You will read original lectures and published articles and discuss them with your fellow participants in online forums.
+It draws most heavily on psychical research and anthropology, reilgious studies, philosophy, and depth psychology.
+You will read original lectures and published articles and discuss them with your fellow participants in an online forum.
 The course is self-paced with an estimated time commitment of 6-8 hours per week, including the discussion periods.
 There may be additional requirements for students taking the course for credit.

 Lectures and readings are provided as PDF files that may be downloaded and read on devices such as tablets and dedicated e-book readers.
 There is no required textbook, but you may want to consider purchasing Ian Stevenson's Children Who Remember Previous Lives: A Question of Reincarnation (2001) and Twenty Cases Suggestive of Reincarnation: Second Edition, Revised and Enlarged (1974/1980), to which frequent references are made.

 The weekly discussion forums are intended for discussion among participants but a separate Q & A forum is provided for querying me about matters of substance.
 Other resources include a bibliography including all works cited in the lectures and a glossary of specialized terms used in the lectures and readings.

 This course will give you a comprehensive and up-to-date acquaintance with serious reincarnation studies, especially of children who claim to remember previous lives.
 You will learn to assess reincarnation claims critically and come to appreciate the relation of beliefs to cases.
 You will learn how cases are investigated and analyzed and will be prepared to make your own contributions to the field.

 The picture above is of an American girl with past-life memories at about the age she began to relate them.